Balikuddembe/Hello-world/README.md

 # Set up a "Hello Microverse" project

-> Description 0f the project.
+## Description 0f the project.
-In this project, you will set up a "Hello world" repository
+In this project, i have set up a "Hello world" repository.My goal here is to master all of the tools and best practices GitHub flow,linters.
+I have to be familiar with them since i will be using them in all Microverse projects and most likely in my future job as well, so it is important to know them!

 ## Built With